Home » Economy » MSME Sector in India

 Finance

-• Delayed payment: Four years after MSME SAMADHAAN portal was set up to help enable faster payments and improved cash flows to India’s MSMEs, the number of applications filed for relief on the portal are piling up closer to one lakh.
+• Delayed payment: Four years after the MSME SAMADHAAN portal was set up to help enable faster payments and improved cash flows to India’s MSMEs, the number of applications filed for relief on the portal is piling up closer to one lakh.

 • Credit gap: MSMEs still find access to formal credit a challenge.
 Roughly 40 per cent of MSME lending is done through the informal sector (in 2018), where interest rates are at least twice as high as in the formal market.
 The reason for the enormous credit gap is two-fold:

-• Lack of assets among MSMEs such as land and building etc. to secure asset-based financing or secured loans.
+• Lack of assets among MSMEs such as land and buildings etc. to secure asset-based financing or secured loans.

 • Poor infra for capacity building: Lack of access to R&D Centres, Product and Prototype Development Centres, Testing Laboratories, etc.